maubanel/UE5-Lighting/point-lights/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 We need to add a lightmass importance volume so that the game can optimise the lighting processing on the area that the player is navigating in.
+Lets look at adding light to the flames and embers throughout the level.
+We will add a static light for the embers and a dynamic one for the flames to add a bit of a realistic flicker.
+This will be using  a point light.
+This is any light source like a lamp or flame that radiates light in all direction.

 <br>